 That legal bit at the bottom of the plan that warns people that the plan “may not be an exact representation” etc can be customised to whatever text you like, or you’re welcome to use our default disclaimer if that works for you.

 I’ll tell you what looks awesome… matching the colour of your floor plans to your brand colours.
 We’ll we have just the thing to facilitate that.
 Choose the colours for the walls, room fill and text to create a bespoke colour scheme just to your liking and ensure your brand consistency is on point!

 If you’re a property pro like a DEA producing plans for your clients then you can set up all your clients custom info to be shown and brand colours just one time and we’ll remember their preferences each time you send us a plan for them, simply choose which client it’s for on the upload page.

 Want some free floor plans?

-If you’re new to Elements and what we do, set up an account using the promocode BLOG24 and you’ll have 3 FREE orders to see what we’re all about.
+If you’re a property pro new to Elements, set up an account using the promocode BLOG24 and you’ll have 3 FREE orders to see what we’re all about.
 Send us some sketches to convert or images to enhance and we’ll work out magic and have the finished files back with you in lightning quick time!LEARN MORE ABOUT FLOORPLANS